 If they are the kind of clothing that require a Shehechiyanu they should not be worn during the 3 weeks.
 If they are less important clothing (socks, underwear etc.) they may be worn.

-Today’s days when new clothing are more common and many people do not make Shehechiyanu on new suits, dresses etc., some Poskim are lenient until Rosh Chodesh Av, but according to a majority of Poskim it is best to be stringent.
+Nowadays, when new clothing are more common and many people do not recite Shehechiyanu on new suits, dresses etc., some Poskim are lenient until Rosh Chodesh Av, but according to a majority of Poskim it is best to be stringent.

 300) Q: Is one permitted to place papers in sheet protectors on Shabbos?
 What about putting pictures in albums?

 A: Yes to both questions, as long as there is no adhesive making the paper/picture stick to the page.

 Also, with the photos, you may not sort them on Shabbos, but if they are already sorted (or if you will put them in randomly), there is no problem of inserting them into the page to protect them from getting ruined.

 301) Q: Are you supposed to sleep at night with Tzitzis?

 A: There is no obligation of wearing Tzitzis at night, as the Posuk tells us U’reesem Osam, that only when you can see them do we have to wear them (See Gemara Menachos 43a)

 Some people, for kabalistic and other Shemira reasons, do indeed sleep with Tzitzis.
 Those who have this custom should make sure to change to a different pair in the morning, otherwise there will be a problem with regard to making a new Bracha in the morning.
 (See Mishna Berura Siman 21:15 quoting the Arizal)

 302) Q: I was at a sheva brochos this evening and was told to drink some of the wine after the chosson and kallah because its a kos brocho and good for shidduchim etc. Is there some halachic source for this?
 Or a general inyan to drink Kos brocho?
 Should I make a special effort to drink?